2010 Connecticut Huskies football team

-The 2010 Connecticut Huskies football team represented the University of Connecticut in the 2010 NCAA Division I FBS football season as a member of the Big East Conference.
-The team was coached by Randy Edsall and played its home games at Rentschler Field in East Hartford, Connecticut.
-The Huskies finished 8–5, 5–2 in Big East play to share the conference title with Pittsburgh and West Virginia.
-Due to victories over both schools, the Huskies earned the Big East's automatic bid to a BCS game, and were invited to the Fiesta Bowl where they were defeated by Big 12 champion Oklahoma 48–20.
-It was the first major-bowl appearance in the program's 115-year history.
+The 2010 Connecticut Huskies football team represented the University of Connecticut as a member of the Big East Conference during the 2010 NCAA Division I FBS football season.
+Led by Randy Edsall in his 12th and final season of his first stint as head coach, the Huskies compiled an overall record of 8–5 with a mark of 5–2 in conference play, sharing the Big East title with Pittsburgh and West Virginia.
+Due to victories the other two co-champions, Connecticut earned the Big East's automatic bid to a Bowl Championship Series (BCS) game.
+The Huskies were invited to the Fiesta Bowl, where they lost to Big 12 Conference champion Oklahoma.
+It was the first major bowl appearance in the program's 115-year history.
+The team played home games at Rentschler Field in East Hartford, Connecticut.

-Previous season

-The 2009 team finished with a record of 8–5, 3–4 in Big East play and won the PapaJohns.com Bowl 20–7 against South Carolina.